cidverse/repoanalyzer/README.md

 # Repo Analyzer

-> go library to find all modules / languages / build-systems / specifications in a project
+> go library to discover various files of interest in a repository

 ## Usage (Library)